rails/rails/guides/source/active_model_basics.md

 irb> person.serializable_hash
 => {"name"=>nil, "age"=>nil}

-# setting the name and age attributes and then serializing the object
+# Setting the name and age attributes and then serializing the object
 irb> person.name = "bob"
 irb> person.age = 22
 irb> person.serializable_hash
 => {"name"=>"bob", "age"=>22}

-# using the methods option to include the capitalized_name method
+# Using the methods option to include the capitalized_name method
 irb>  person.serializable_hash(methods: :capitalized_name)
 => {"name"=>"bob", "age"=>22, "capitalized_name"=>"Bob"}

-# using the only method to include only the name attribute
+# Using the only method to include only the name attribute
 irb> person.serializable_hash(only: :name)
 => {"name"=>"bob"}

-# using the except method to exclude the name attribute
+# Using the except method to exclude the name attribute
 irb> person.serializable_hash(except: :name)
 => {"age"=>22}
 ```